How to Hire An Interior Designer: The Complete Guide

 First, answer some questions for yourself (or with your partner if you both own the space).

-1. What do I want/need the designer to do?
+1. What do I want/need the interior designer to do?

-2. How much do I want to spend, total?
+2. How much do I want to spend on interior design?

 Many people who have not worked with an interior designer before have no idea what their budget should be, but this is one of the first things you need to determine.
 So to do that, let’s take a step back for a second.
 Talk realistically with your spouse or partner about what you have set aside to spend on this.
 Don’t worry about if you know for sure if that’s a realistic number…the interior designers you interview should be able to tell you that much.
 You at least have to have a range in your head, otherwise, you’re setting both yourself and your future interior designer up for failure.
 How is a designer supposed to pick out items in the correct price point if they do not know how much you have to spend?
 Are they designing a $10,000.00 or a $100,000.00 living room?
 You cannot move forward with hiring an interior designer until you know the answer to this question (or I’ll put it this way…if you’re talking to an interior designer, and you don’t tell them your budget, and they give you a solid proposal for their services, run.
 That means they don’t have a good handle on the scope of the project and things are not going to go well down the line).
 So write an estimated range down, as a starting point, a professional can help you from there.

-3. What does my personal style look like?
+3. What does my personal design style look like?

 When you are hiring an interior designer, you want them to kind of get inside your head, and produce an environment that reflects your personal style and preferences.
 If you know what your personal style is, you’re already one step ahead and the end product is only going to be more awesome.
 However, if you know you like modern design, for example, you still need example images to illustrate what “modern” design means to you.
 Style is not objective, and what modern means to one person can be totally different than what modern means to someone else.
 The easiest way to find and communicate your personal style to an interior designer is through pictures (they’re worth a thousand words, right?)
 So go to Pinterest, create an account if you haven’t already, and start pinning things you like.
 It doesn’t have to be exactly how you want the space to look – let’s just start with saving images that resonate with you.
 Pin rooms, spaces and places that inspire you.
 Pin rooms that you would love to be in, regardless of whether the shape or architecture of the room mimics yours.
 That’s not what we’re doing right now.
 We’re just trying to find your personal style for now, so we can make a very personal space for you later.